 The design shall be safe life to leakage.

-Pressure components
+Pressure components, including lines and fittings

 ECSS-E-ST-32-01_0810117

-For pressure components, the complete pressure system shall be proof tested and leak checked in addition to an acceptance proof test of the individual items.
+For pressure components, including lines and fittings, the complete pressure system shall be proof tested and leak checked in addition to an acceptance proof test of the individual items.

 ECSS-E-ST-32-01_0810323

-Safe life analysis may be omitted if the item is proof tested to a level of 1,5 or more times the design limit load, including MDP and vehicle accelerations.
+Safe life analysis may be omitted if the item is proof tested to a level of 1,5 or more times the limit load, including MDP and vehicle accelerations.

+A successful proof test does not inherently guarantee leak tight performance for components subjected to a significant fatigue environment (e.g. operational pressure fluctuations, external loads) that can affect fatigue performance in the presence of allowable defects and weld geometry.

 ECSS-E-ST-32-01_0810119

-All fusion joints shall be 100 % inspected by means of a qualified NDI method.
+All fusion joints shall be 100 % non-destructive tested by means of a qualified NDT method.

 ECSS-E-ST-32-01_0810120

-Concurrence of the customer shall be obtained where 100 % NDI is not considered practicable.
+Concurrence of the customer shall be obtained where 100 % NDT is not considered practicable.

+ECSS-E-ST-32-01_0810340

+For non-hazardous LBB pressurized hardware, the requirements of clause 8.2.7 shall be applied instead of 8.2.4a to d.

-8.2.78.2.4adLow risk sealed containers
+Low risk sealed containers

 ECSS-E-ST-32-01_0810341

-Additional fracture assessment need not be performed on sealed containers meeting the following criteria:
+Sealed containers meeting the following criteria may be used:

 The container is not part of a system with a pressure source and is individually sealed.

-Leakage of the contained gas does not result in a catastrophic hazard and the pressure shell is verified leak before burst (LBB).
+Leakage of the contained gas does not result in a catastrophic hazard and the pressure shell is verified leak before burst (LBB) at MDP.

-The container or housing is made from a conventional alloy of steel, aluminium, nickel, copper or titanium.
+The part is manufactured from metal alloys used for commercially available sealed containers procured to an aerospace standard or equivalent that are not susceptible to crack extension related to SCC.

 The MDP does not exceed 0,15 MPa.

-The free volume within the container does not exceed 0,051 m3 (1,8 cubic feet) at 0,15 MPa (22 psi) or 0,076 m3 (2,7 cubic feet) at 0,10 MPa (15 psi), or any pressure-volume combination not exceeding a stored energy potential of 19310 joules (14240 foot-pounds).
+The stored energy potential does not exceed 19310 joules (14240 foot-pounds).

+The container does not have an impervious barrier or coating that inhibits leakage on either the interior or exterior surfaces.

+The container is subject to the following:

+Tested for leaks before repressurization.

+Re–flight containers are tested for leaks before being re-flown.

 ECSS-E-ST-32-01_0810342

-For sealed containers with a MDP higher than 0,15 MPa (22 psi), but less than 0,69 MPa (15 psi), and a potential energy not exceeding 19310 joules (14240 foot-pounds) meeting criteria 8.2.5a.1, 8.2.5a.2 and 8.2.5a.3, 8.2.5a.58.2.5a.68.2.5a.7additional fracture assessment need not be performed if the following apply:
+For sealed containers with a MDP higher than 0,15 MPa (22 psi), but less than 0,30 MPa (44 psi), meeting criteria 8.2.5a.1, 8.2.5a.2, 8.2.5a.3, 8.2.5a.5, 8.2.5a.6 and 8.2.5a.7, additional fracture assessment need not be performed if the following apply:

 the minimum factor of safety is 2,5 × MDP (verified by stress analysis or test), or